tnlmedia/laravel-tool/docs/Frontend/Analytics.md

 ## Chartbeat

-There is no help function for chartbeat.
+There are no helper functions for Chartbeat.